 Syspeace Windows Server 2003 Support Policy

-The current major release of Syspeace (2.x) will continue to be supported on Windows Server 2003.
+All 2.x and 3.x releases of Syspeace will continue to be supported on Windows Server 2003.

 Future releases of Syspeace